MissionMarsFourthHorizon/operation-remote-resupply/Module 1/Operation Remote Resupply, Part 1.md

 One of the key challenges in developing mobile applications for multiple devices and platforms is the diverse set of tools, languages, and resources required to develop and maintain features and functionality across a variety of programming languages, APIs, and user-interface paradigms.

 [Xamarin](https://www.xamarin.com/) offers one solution to the problem by allowing apps to be written in C# for iOS, Android, and Windows using a common API based on Microsoft .NET.
-Xamarin apps are built with native user interface controls.
-Apps look and act the way a user expects for a given device and platform.
+Because Xamarin apps use native user interface controls, apps look and act the way a user expects for a given device and platform.
 Xamarin apps also have access to the full spectrum of functionality exposed by the underlying operating system and device and are compiled into native binaries for performance.

 [Xamarin Forms](https://www.xamarin.com/forms) is a framework included with Xamarin that allows developers to create cross-platform user interfaces by defining those interfaces in XAML or code.
 Controls and UI elements created this way render native controls for the host platform, so iOS users see iOS controls and Android users see Android controls.
 Whereas classic Xamarin apps share code but not UI, Xamarin Forms apps share code *and* UI and are frequently able to share 95% of their source code across platforms.

 [Visual Studio 2017](https://www.visualstudio.com/vs/) provides seamless support for Xamarin and Xamarin Forms so you can build cutting-edge mobile apps for a variety of platforms using a single set of tools and APIs.
-In this lab, you will use Visual Studio 2017 and Xamarin Forms to create a drone-lander app that lets you fly simulated supply missions to Mars.
-In subsequent labs, you will build upon what you created here to expand the app's features and capabilities.
+In Part 1 of Operation Remote Resupply, you will use Visual Studio 2017 and Xamarin Forms to create a drone-lander app that lets you fly simulated supply missions to Mars.
+In subsequent sessions, you will build upon what you created here to expand the app's features and capabilities.

 <a name="Objectives"></a>
 ### Objectives ###